-Access to energy that is clean, affordable, reliable, and sustainable is essential to reduce poverty, ensure good health and wellbeing, take action against climate change, develop economies, and more.30 Well-established energy systems support business, agriculture, medicine, education, infrastructure, communication, and technology.30 Clean energy is important not only for these large-scale sectors, but also for individuals, as lack of access to clean cooking fuels leads to four million premature deaths annually.30 Clean energy is essential for sustaining life.
-Auburn University is moderately engaged with Goal 7 across teaching, research, outreach, and student involvement.
-Engagement with Goal 7 is best represented by no fewer than 18 departments conducting research from 2016 to 2018.
+Access to energy that is clean, affordable, reliable, and sustainable is essential to reduce poverty, ensure good health and wellbeing, take action against climate change, develop economies, and more.
+Well-established energy systems support business, agriculture, medicine, education, infrastructure, communication, and technology.
+Clean energy is important not only for these large-scale sectors, but also for individuals, as lack of access to clean cooking fuels leads to four million premature deaths annually.
+Clean energy is essential for sustaining life.
+Auburn University engages with Goal 7 to a lesser degree across teaching, research, and outreach.
+Engagement with Goal 7 is best represented by no fewer than 13 faculty conducting research from 2016 to 2018.
 Because clean energy is a catalyst for progress for so many other SDGs, addressing Goal 7 can potentially advance many other SDGs.
 Effectively approaching Goal 7 enables Auburn University to work toward many SDGs at once, magnifying Auburn University's reach and amplifying its positive impact.